rymaju/c4c-express-internal-backend/README.md

 - running with node and nodemon means that there is essentially **no** compile time.
 You are never wasting time waiting to see your changes
 - Javascript becomes the language for frontend and backend, collaboration could become easier
 - MongoDB/Mongoose has easier to read schemas and is super simple to set up, you dont need to download any local database software just run `npm start` and it will connect to MongoDB Atlas automatically. (admittedly we use migrations which are super helpful for versioning and keeping track of very strict schemas. but MongoDB is **suppposed** to be flexible and agile and so migrations become an unnessesary antipattern)

-  -Most importantly, its fun to write
+- Most importantly, its fun to write

 ## [API Documentation](api.md)